pemn/vtk_reserves/README.md

 ![screenshot2](./assets/screenshot2.png?raw=true)
 ## Sample Data
 There is a simple artificial dataset on the sample_data folder of this repository for testing and reference.
-## File Formats
-The block model can be a csv or vtk.
-The vtk object type should be a UniformGrid with the block model variables as cell_arrays.
-A block model conversor from Vulcan file format (BMF) is included: bm_to_vtk.py.
-The surfaces and solids can be csv, obj (wavefront), msh (leapfrog) or vtk.
-The bm_to_vtk.py will also convert between this formats, and also from the 00t Vulcan format.
 ## License
 Apache 2.0